Nemyriv, Lviv Oblast

+History

 The history of Niemirów, as the town is called in Polish, dates back to the late 15th century, when its owner, a man named Niemierz, tried to turn the village into a town.
 He failed, and until 1580 Niemirów, part of Poland's Ruthenian Voivodeship, remained a village.
 In that year, local nobleman Andrzej Fredro founded a town along a merchant trail.
 It was officially confirmed by King Stefan Batory, and the Fredro family contributed much to the town's growth.
 Their coat of arms, the Bończa, is the current coat of arms of the village.
 In the early 17th century, Niemirow belonged to the Stadnicki family, while the neighboring Jaworów was property of the Sobieski family.
 Future Polish king Jan III Sobieski knew this area very well, as he used to be the starosta of Jaworów.
 In the mid-17th century, Niemirow was surrounded by a rampart with wooden gates, had two churches (Roman Catholic and Greek-Catholic), and a town hall.
 South of the town was a lake with a castle located by its shore.

 In October 1672, during the Polish–Ottoman War, the Battle of Niemirów took place here, between forces of Hetman Sobieski, and Crimean Tatars, who plundered southeastern Poland.

 Memory of Sobieski's victory remained vivid among local residents.
 In the late 18th century, a figure of Christ was placed on a hill where Polish soldiers were buried in 1672.
 In 1883, on the 200th anniversary of the Battle of Vienna, residents of Niemirów founded an obelisk, which was erected in the town square.
 The tablet attached to the obelisk read: "Jan III Sobieski, at that time Marshall and Crown Hetman, while chasing Tatars plundering Ruthenian lands, destroyed on October 7, 1672 a large Tatar camp, freeing 12,000 szlachta and peasants, women and children.
 In memory of the vanquisher of Islam, the town of Niemirów placed this tablet on September 12, 1883".